AnkitaK65/InternetTechnology/README.md

 ### Unit-5 - bean-app-javabean-jsp
 This project is a Java Web Application built using the MVC architecture with Servlets, JSP, and JavaBeans.
 The Book JavaBean acts as the model, BookDAO handles database operations with MySQL, and BookController (Servlet) manages request/response flow.
 The front-end uses JSP with JSTL, CSS, and JavaScript to provide a user-friendly interface for performing CRUD operations on a book catalog.

+Note:
+Q. Where can we get JAR files?
+A. Maven Central Repository (https://mvnrepository.com)
+- Use the search bar to look for the required library (e.g., mysql-connector-java, hibernate-core, etc.).
+- From the results page, you have two options:
+    - Download the .jar file directly and add it to your project manually. or
+    - Copy the Maven/Gradle dependency snippet (if you are using a build tool like Maven or Gradle) → it will automatically download and manage the JAR and its dependencies for you.

 As the next step, you are encouraged to start exploring modern frameworks like Spring Boot.